Reintroduction: Part 2 of the Whole30

 - Keep reintroduced foods low in added sugar—ideally avoid sweet treats like cake, brownies, ice cream, or gluten-free cookies.
 If the only thing you really want is a combination of food groups (sugar + gluten, or sugar +dairy), just know that it may be hard to tease apart the effect of the sugar from everything else.

-- If you’re not missing a particular food, don’t bother reintroducing it!
+- If you’re not missing a particular food or beverage or don’t want to include it in your Food Freedom, don’t bother reintroducing it!

 Legumes: peas, hummus, tofu, black beans, lentils, natural peanut butter, dry roasted peanuts,